thermal expansion in ppp pipes

 • Apartment plumbing systems

-• Always calculate thermal expansion
+• Calculate thermal expansion during design

-• Use expansion loops on long runs
+• Use loops or offsets for long pipe runs

 • Install fixed points near heat sources

-• Allow free movement between anchors
+• Allow movement between supports

 • Avoid rigid connections to equipment

-• Use pipe insulation to reduce temperature fluctuation
+• Use insulation to minimise temperature fluctuations

 • Design for contraction forces